Ignition Coils & Coil Packs

 Coil On Plug Ignition

 These days, most car and truck manufacturers have begun to use "Coil On Plug" ignition or "COP" for short.
 COP ignition has one individual ignition coil sitting on top of each individual spark plug.
-This meant that spark plug wires were no longer needed at all, and each cylinder got a superbly timed and powerful spark.
+This means that spark plug wires are no longer needed at all, and each cylinder gets a superbly timed and powerful spark.
 The great thing about this type of ignition system is that if one ignition coil fails, that is the only one that needs to be replaced (Read: cheap to fix!).
-The other huge benefit is that if you are trying to diagnose a misfire issue, you can swap two coils around to see if the misfire moves to the other cylinder.
+The other huge benefit is that, if you are trying to diagnose a misfire issue, you can swap two coils around to see if the misfire moves to the other cylinder.
 Ignition problem diagnosis becomes a piece of cake!

 Ignition Coils - Waste Spark Style

 Then there is the waste spark ignition system.
 Auto manufacturers got clever at some point and realized that they could halve the number of parts in the ignition system (compared to the typical coil on plug system), if they fired two spark plugs from one ignition coil.
 The problem was that the two spark plugs would always have to fire at the same exact time as each other.
 With some creative placement of spark plug wires, they got one spark to fire at the top of the compression stroke (to make the power stroke happen of course) and the other spark plug fired on an opposite cylinder's exhaust stroke.
 This effectively "wasted" a spark.
 Half the parts means half as many things can go wrong!